robbtraister/fusion/documentation/recipes/creating-using-output-types.md

 The short story is: we are exporting a React [functional component](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) that accepts `props` as an argument, and immediately returns some JSX as its output.
 Most of this output is simply part of the standard HTML skeleton of our web page (e.g. the `<html>`, `<head>`, and `<body>` tags).

 If we wanted to include static resources like links to stylesheets, third-party scripts or other code that should be rendered server side only at a specific point in the `<head>` or `<body>` tags, we could add that to our Output Type component like we normally would in an HTML web page.
+In this example, we're loading [Bootstrap CSS](https://getbootstrap.com/docs/3.3/) into our page from a CDN, so we can prototype rapidly with a grid system.

 The parts of our component that are unique and interesting to Fusion are the `props` we are using to render dynamic portions of the page.
 Let's look at them in the order they're used: